ImanolFotia/EMath/README.md

 EMath is a static library.

-EMath is a plain C++ library so it can be compiled on a variety of Operating Systems.
+EMath is a pure C++ library so it can be compiled on a variety of Operating Systems.

-Currently precompiled binaries are only available for the GCC or MINGW32 compiler, but I will provide more options in the future. i.e. .lib Visual Studio libraries.
+Currently precompiled binaries are only available for the GCC or MINGW32 compiler, but I will provide more options in the future.(.lib Visual Studio libraries, etc.)

 Runs on Linux, Microsoft Windows and Mac OS X.